-- 1. Log in as a user with the 'JiraAdministrators' global permission. - 2.
-Select Administration (^(C))>Applications, then scroll down the page to the Jira Software section. - 3.
-UnderJira Softwareconfiguration, select the Relevant sprintscheckbox.
+- 1. Log in as a user with the 'Jira Administrators' global permission. - 2.
+Select Administration (^(C)) > Applications, then scroll down the page to the Jira Software section. - 3.
+Under Jira Software configuration, select the Relevant sprints checkbox.

-Administration a se earch Jira admin Ψ Applications Projects Issues Manage apps User management Latest upgrade report System Versions & licenses Jira Software configuration Plan your upgrade This page lets you enable and disable certain features of Jira Software.
+Administration as iearch Jira admin ę Applications Projects Issues S Manage apps User management Latest upgrade report System Versions & licenses Jira Software configuration Plan your upgrade This page lets you enable and disable certain features of Jira Software.
 Application access Features O Parallel Sprints Allows a new sprint to be started when one is already in progress.
-JIRA SOFTWARE Sticky sprint headers Jira Software configuration Makes the sprint headers stick to the top of backlog so that the sprint information is visible on screen even when scrolling through large amount of issues Days in column INTEGRATIONS Shows dots representing the time an issue spent in a particular column on Jira board.
+JIRA SOFTWARE Sticky sprint headers Makes the sprint headers stick to the top of backlog so that the sprint information is visible on screen even when scrolling through large amount of issues Jira Software configuration makes use sprint request stuck to use top of backing so that use sprint momination is visue on screen even when scroning unloging agree and/or of issues 2 Davs in column INTEGRATIONS Shows dots representing the time an issue spent in a particular column on Jira board.
 Disabling improves performance.
 Application links Relevant sprints DVCS accounts Limits sprint suggestions in the Sprint drop-down to sprints from the selected project when creating or editing an issue.
 Hipchat Bamboo configuration fisheye.web.fragment.admin.m enu.applications perforce.web.fragment.admin. menu.applications Application Navigator still be able to assign sprints not related to any project without your clearing the by selecting the Show all checkbox in the Sprint drop-down.
-I ~ 5 Showing sprints from the selected project 5 Suggestions
+I ~ : Showing sprints from the selected project 1 Suggestions